gordwilling/data-structures-and-algorithms/project-1/explanation_1.md

 cache is accessed (via get or set):

 1. If the queue is full, the item at the front of the queue (the least recently used item) is removed to make space
-1. The key is considered 'used' and added to the end of the queue (this position represents the most recently used item)
+1. The key is considered *used* and added to the end of the queue (the position representing the most recently used item)
 1. The value is either inserted into or retrieved from the cache.

 ## Problem 2 - Directory Traversal